 We are required to evaluate the effect of our product candidates in animals.
 Animal testing in certain industries has been the subject of controversy and adverse publicity.
 Some organizations and individuals have attempted to ban animal testing or encourage the adoption of new regulations applicable to animal testing.
 To the extent that the activities of such organizations and individuals are successful, our R&D, and by extension our business, financial condition and results of operations, could be materially adversely affected.
 In addition, negative publicity about us or our industry could harm our reputation.
 For example, farm animal producers may experience decreased demand for their products or reputational harm as a result of evolving consumer views of animal rights, nutrition, health-related or other concerns.
-Any reputational harm to the farm animal industry may also extend to companies in related industries, including our Company.
-Adverse consumer views related to the use of one or more of our product candidates in farm animals also may result in a decrease in the use of such products and could have a material adverse effect on our operating results and financial condition.
+Any reputational harm to the farm animal industry may also extend to companies in farm animals also may result in a decrease in the use of such products and could have a material adverse effect on our operating results and financial condition.